rust-lang/mdBook/guide/src/format/configuration/renderers.md

 hidelines = { python = "~" }
 ```

+- **hidelines:** A table that defines how [hidden code lines](../mdbook.md#hiding-code-lines) work for each language.
+  The key is the language and the value is a string that will cause code lines starting with that prefix to be hidden.

 ### `[output.html.search]`

 The `[output.html.search]` table provides options for controlling the built-in text [search].